-Explain your rationale for the consequences and be careful with your tone—your consequences should not come off as threats or as attempts to coerce the subject into doing something that they don’t want to do.
-As with all other components of the intervention, it’s critical that you communicate that your motivation is love and concern for the subject’s well-being.
-Emphasize that you will enforce the consequences if they refuse to get treatment—not because you want to hurt the subject, but because you care about them.
+Explain your rationale for the consequences and be careful with your tone—your consequences should not come off as threats or as attempts to coerce the person into doing something that they don’t want to do.
+As with all other components of the intervention, it’s critical that you communicate that your motivation is love and concern for the person’s well-being.
+Emphasize that you will enforce the consequences if they refuse to get treatment—not because you want to hurt the person, but because you care about them.
 Do your best to explain your rationale and how enforcing the consequences will, in the long-term, result in the best outcomes for everyone involved.

 Explain the proposed treatment plan and its benefits

 One script should explain the details of the proposed treatment plan and its benefits—one team member will read it after all the team members have read their personal scripts.
 Start by clearly describing the steps, goals, and conditions of the proposed treatment plan.
-Next, describe the details of the inpatient treatment program, its benefits, and why you believe that it’s the best fit for the subject.
-Include a list of all the benefits that the subject can achieve for their life and relationships by going through with the proposed treatment plan.
+Next, describe the details of the inpatient treatment program, its benefits, and why you believe that it’s the best fit for the person with addiction.
+Include a list of all the benefits that the person can achieve for their life and relationships by going through with the proposed treatment plan.
 Make sure you emphasize that professional inpatient drug and alcohol rehab programs are highly effective at helping people get better and at providing the foundations for successful long-term recovery.

 Ask a professional interventionist to review your scripts